The Second Gleam

 The Second Gleam (sometimes written The Gleam II) is a 2008 EP by The Avett Brothers.
-Produced by The Avett Brothers and Doug Williams, recorded by Doug Williams at Electromagnetic Radiation Recorders, with the exception of "The Greatest Sum (Electric)" which was recorded at Echo Mountain.
+It was produced by The Avett Brothers and Doug Williams, and recorded by Doug Williams at Electromagnetic Radiation Recorders, with the exception of "The Greatest Sum (Electric)" which was recorded at Echo Mountain.
 This acoustic EP was a follow-up to The Gleam, which was released in 2006.